 The benefits of group singing are physical, psychological, social and cognitive – stress levels reduce and oxygen levels in the bloodstream increase.

-Getting ready to singing
+Getting ready to sing

 Physical warm-ups are important to get the body ready to sing.
 You don’t need to do any particular breathing exercises with your children.
 If you focus too much on the children’s breathing, they may freeze, get confused, hold their breath, lift their shoulders or pull their tummies in when they inhale.
 There are some great exercises on the Sing Up website.
 Have a look at Rubber chicken and this warm-up sequence from our Sensational singing assemblies webinar by Gitika Partington.